DataDog/system-tests/docs/weblog/README.md

 ### GET /dsm/manual/consume_with_thread

 This endpoint sets a DSM consume operation manual API checkpoint, doing so within another thread to ensure DSM context API works cross-thread.
-It takes a json formatted string containing the DSM base64 encoded context `dd-pathway-ctx-base64`.
+The DSM base64 encoded context `dd-pathway-ctx-base64` should be included in the request headers under the `_datadog` header tag as a JSON formatted string.
 A 200 response with text "ok" is returned upon success.
 Otherwise, error messages will be returned.

 Expected query params:
   - `type`: Type of DSM checkpoint, typically the system name such as 'kafka'
   - `target`: Target queue name
-  - `headers`: DSM Pathway Context key and value as json formatted string
-    - example: `headers={"dd-pathway-ctx-base64":"6LmdBlekWRXsnf3Tu2T2nf3Tu2Q="}`

 ### GET /user_login_success_event